Updated on June 15th, 2020

 We spent 2 nights in Iguazu Falls, arriving on the first afternoon after being told that there was not much to do after you’ve seen the falls.
 Having been, I would advise 2 days to do the falls fully & therefore see both sides at your own pace.

-“The Argentinian side needs a full day, we left our hotel at 9am & were picked up at 5pm.
+“Iguazu Falls Argentina side needs a full day.
+We left our hotel at 9am & were picked up at 5pm.
 We didn’t sit down all day (except a nice cold beer while waiting for our transport back) & didn’t do a boat trip.”

 Although I didn’t go, I understand the Brazilian side takes less time (the bus from our hotel left at 9am & picked up at 3.30pm which gives you a guide to how long you’ll need).
-You do also need some time to cross the border – but the time for this will depend on your nationality & whether or not you need a visa to enter Brazil.
+It is also advised that you allow some time to cross the border.
+The specific length of time for this will depend on your nationality.
+Check before you go whether or not you need a visa to enter Brazil.
 You can check visa requirements for Brazil here.

-As I said, we did book a taxi for the full day initially – picking up at 7.30am to see the Argentinian side first (gates open at 8am vs Brazil at 9am), then take us from Argentina to the Brazil side & back to our hotel again.
+As I said, we did book a taxi for the full day initially.
+It was due to pick us up at 7.30am to see the Argentinian side first.
+Here the gates open at 8am vs Brazil at 9am.
+The plan was that it would then take us from Argentina to the Brazil side & back to our hotel again.
 Our driver was great & very understanding when we decided to focus just on Argentina.

-The airport is effectively in the National Park & as you leave the park for your accommodation you are charged AR$25 per person “tourist charge”.
+The airport is effectively in the National Park & as you leave the park for your accommodation you are charged a “tourist charge”.
+When I visited in 2017 it was AR$25.
 You get a ticket which it’s important you keep so you’re not charged again after you visit the falls.
+Here is a breakdown of the other costs you need to be aware of (circa 2017):

 - Taxi from the airport to our hotel was AR$400 & the return trip AR$330

-- Entrance to the park in Argentina is AR$500/person (local currency only) & includes trains, San Martin Island boat (if running) and Interpretation Centre (Eco-museum).
+- Entrance to the park in Argentina is AR$600/person (local currency only) & includes trains, San Martin Island boat (if running) and Interpretation Centre (Eco-museum).

 - Transfers from our hotel to the park were AR$200/person via minivan